 The path crosses the anonymous river, accompanied by a pair of pipelines, perhaps drains from one of the many pumping stations that preserve this rich farmland from the poison of seawater.

-It looks quite inviting, but I don’t want to put the sheep through the trauma of seeing me in my underpants, so resist the tempation.
+It looks quite inviting on this warm day, but I don’t want to put the sheep through the trauma of seeing me in my underpants, so resist the temptation to dive in.

 The path indistinctly skirts the edge of a field of long grass, passes through a farmyard and an assortment of angry tied up dogs before re-crossing the railway and joining a lane of straight lines which slice through the scattered dwellings of Waitham hamlet… Waitham Coppice, Waitham Hill, Little Waitham, and Waitham Common, all sheltering below the purple tinged ridge of Woodland Fell.